fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 	<summary>First Creations: Throne, The Pen and The Tablet</summary>

+#### The Throne

 The first creation of Allah was the Throne (Al-'Arsh).
 It is considered to be the largest creation.
 The Quran mentions the throne some 25 times (33 times as Al-'Arsh).
 'Ali ibn Abi Talib, said: "Allah created the Throne as an indication of His power, not for taking it as a place for Himself."

+#### Al-Qalam (The Pen)
-‘Ubadah ibn al-Samit reported: The Prophet, peace and blessings be upon him, said, “Verily, the first to be created by Allah was the pen.

-Source: Sunan al-Tirmidhī 3319
+‘Ubadah ibn al-Samit reported: The Prophet, peace and blessings be upon him, said, “Verily, the first to be created by Allah was the pen."
+Sunan al-Tirmidhī 3319

     Chapter 68 in the Quran is named ‘Al-Qalam’ (the pen).
-It opens up with the verse: ‘By the pen and what they inscribe.’
+It opens up with the verse: "By the pen and what they inscribe."

-In Chapter 96 of the Quran one finds another reference to the high value placed on the might of the pen; ‘Who taught by the pen.
-Taught mankind that which he knew not’ (96:4-5).
+    In Chapter 96 of the Quran one finds another reference to the high value placed on the might of the pen: "Who taught by the pen.
+Taught mankind that which he knew not" (96:4-5).

 Allah told it to write, so the Pen wrote all that will happen until the Final Hour.

-'Pen' isthe name of that thing by whose instrumentality Allah has caused the writing on the Tablet.
+'Pen' is the name of that thing by whose instrumentality Allah has caused the writing on the Tablet.
 Hence, Allah has ordained the Tablet to serve as an original record, through which the angels, peace be upon them, acquire the knowledge of what is going to happen concerning what is hidden and what is inspired.

-Guarded (Preserved) Tablet
+#### Guarded (Preserved) Tablet

 The Preserved Tablet is the record in which Allaah The Almighty has recorded the fate of His creatures before He created them.
-In this regard, He Says (what means):
+In this regard, the Quran says:

     "Do you not know that Allaah knows what is in the heaven and earth?
 Indeed, that is in a Record."
 Quran 22: 70

-In his interpretation of this verse, Ibn ‘Atiyyah  may  Allaah  have  mercy  upon  him said that the record in this verse refers to the Preserved Tablet.
+In his interpretation of this verse, Ibn ‘Atiyyah said that the record in this verse refers to the Preserved Tablet.
 Allaah The Almighty also Says (what means): {No disaster strikes upon the earth or among yourselves except that it is in a Record before We bring it into being.} [Quran 57: 22]  The Maaliki scholar, Al-Qurtubi  may  Allaah  have  mercy  upon  him mentioned in his interpretation of this verse that the record mentioned here refers to the Preserved Tablet.

 </details>